PassKit/passkit-java-quickstart/README.md

     - set `credentials.password` to the password that you set when requesting your SDK credentials from https://app.passkit.com
     - set other options as required

 3. If you wish to receive enrolment emails, edit lines 190 and 203 of the QuickStartLoyalty class to provide an address where you can receive mail.

+4. If you are using flights edit `src/main/java/com/passkit/quickstart/QuickstartFlightTickets.java`
+    - set `appleCertificate` on line 52 to your apple certificate id

 ### Running the tests

-Run `gradle test --tests QuickstartLoyaltyTest` or `gradle test --tests QuickstartLEventTicketsTest`
+Run `gradle test --tests QuickstartLoyaltyTest` or `gradle test --tests QuickstartLEventTicketsTest` or `gradle test --tests QuickstartCouponsTest` or `gradle test --tests QuickstartFlightTicketsTest`

 The Loyalty tests will create a membership program with 2 tiers, base and VIP.
 It will enrol two members, one in each tier.

 The Event Tickets tests will create a venue, production, and event with 2 ticket types and create 2 tickets with the same order number.

+The Coupons tests will create a campaign with 2 offers, base and VIP.
+It will create two coupons, one in each offer.
+It will then redeem one of the coupons and list the other.

+The Flights Tickets tests will create a carrier, flight, an arrival airport, a departure airport, flight designator and boarding pass for one person.

 The tests will display URLs to the generated passes and to the enrolment page.
 It will pause for a period determined in `passkit.properties` for you to check them.